 The non-leveraged products offered include:

-Leveraged products allow you to get greater market exposure without requiring more investment.
+If you pass the suitability test with IG, leveraged products allow you to get greater market exposure without requiring more investment.

 You can trade leveraged products on IG’s platform.
 IG’s offerings include: